Measuring Sample Quality in Algorithms for Intractable Normalizing Function Problems: Inference for Models with Intractable Normalizing Functions

 Asymptotically exact algorithms have attractive theoretical properties but can often be computationally burdensome or even infeasible for challenging models.
 For instance, \citet{moller2006} and \citet{murray2006} depend on perfect sampling \citep[cf.][]{propp1996}, an algorithm that generates an auxiliary variable exactly from the target distribution using bounding Markov chains.
-Perfect samplers tend to be very computationally expensive and are available only for a small class of probability models. \citet{atchade2013} and \citet{Liang2016} propose asymptotically exact algorithms that do not need perfect sampling.
-These algorithms require storing simulated auxiliary data or its sufficient statistics with each iteration.
-The computational and memory costs are very expensive for models without low-dimensional sufficient statistics. \citet{Lyne2015} constructed an unbiased likelihood estimate for models with intractable normalizing functions.
+Perfect samplers tend to be very computationally expensive and are available only for a small class of probability models. \citet{atchade2013} and \citet{Liang2016} propose asymptotically exact algorithms that do not need perfect sampling. \citet{atchade2013}'s adaptive MCMC (ALR) algorithm introduces multiple particles $\bth^{(1)}, \dots, \bth^{(d)}$ over the parameter space and approximates $c(\bth)$ in the acceptance probability through importance sampling using the entire sample path of the algorithm. \citet{Liang2016}'s adaptive exchange (AEX) algorithm runs an auxiliary chain and a target chain simultaneously.
+At each iteration, the auxiliary chain simulates and stores a sample from a set of distributions, $\{h(\bx \mid \bth^{(1)})/c(\bth^{(1)})$, $\dots$, $h(\bx \mid \bth^{(d)})/c(\bth^{(d)})\}$, where $\bth^{(1)}$, $\dots$, $\bth^{(d)}$ are predetermined particles over the parameter space.
+The target chain generates a posterior sample via the exchange algorithm \citep{murray2006}, where an auxiliary variable $\by$ is sampled from the cumulative samples in the auxiliary chain instead of exact sampling of $\by$.
+These algorithms require storing simulated auxiliary data or their sufficient statistics with each iteration.
+The computational and memory costs are very expensive for models without low-dimensional sufficient statistics.
+Pseudo-marginal MCMC algorithms \citep{Beaumont2003,Andrieu2009} are approaches that use an unbiased Monte Carlo approximation of an intractable likelihood. \citet{Lyne2015} constructed an unbiased likelihood estimate for models with intractable normalizing functions.
 To obtain a single estimate, their approach requires multiple Monte Carlo approximations to the normalizing constant and thus can often be computationally prohibitive.